sorasora46/projo/README.md

 # projo
 Minimalist project tracker written with React.js + Go Fiber

+### Features
+- user must authenticate themself to the system
+- user should be able perform CRUD ops project(s)
+- user should be able perform CRUD ops project's task(s)
+- user should be able to view how many tasks left
+- user should be able to view all projects in dashboard
+- each project in dashboard should have created date, title, DONE task percentage
+- user can view percentage of DONE/non-DONE tasks
+- task should have status: TODO, DOING, DONE

 ### TODO [frontend]
  - [ ] create login page
  - [ ] create home page